 Consult with legal counsel to familiarize yourself with state laws before you lease space to bars, restaurants or stores that sell liquor.

-While it is your duty to live up to your obligations as a property owner, it is also wise to make your tenants take responsibility for their actions and premises upkeep.
+While it is your duty to live up to your obligations as a property owner, it is also wise to make your tenants take responsibility for their actions and their premises’ upkeep.